aerleon/aerleon/docs/reference/generators.md

 ### Option

 * _.*_: wat
-* _established_: Only match established connections, implements tcp-established for tcp and sets destination port to 1024- 65535 for udp if destination port is not defined.
+* _established_: Only match established connections, implements tcp-established for tcp and sets destination port to 1024-65535 for udp if destination port is not defined.
 * _first-fragment_: Only match on first fragment of a fragmented pakcet.
 * _sample_: Samples traffic for netflow.
-* _tcp-established_: Only match established tcp connections, based on statefull match or TCP flags.
+* _tcp-established_: Only match established tcp connections, based on stateful match or TCP flags.
 Not supported for other protocols.
 * _tcp-initial_: Only match initial packet for TCP protocol.

 ***